joshlong-attic/bootiful-kotlin-online-training/bootiful-kotlin-native/README.md

 # Hello World

-A basic "Hello, World" in Kotlin/Native and CMake.
+A basic "Hello, World" in Kotlin/Native and Gradle.

+To run use `./gradlew run` command.